-Phonemic awareness is critically linked The skill of isolating phonemes in a spoken word is emphasized in the Echo/Find to reading and spelling skills.
-Shaywitz Words and Dictation activities.
+The skill of isolating phonemes in a spoken word is emphasized in the Echo/Find Words and Dictation activities.
 To teach phoneme segmentation for spelling, the same tapping method is used.
 A student first hears the word dictated, then taps out each sound.
 Then, the teacher or students use the corresponding Letter Tiles or write to form the word.